gjh-ustc0311/vanna/MIGRATION_GUIDE.md

 - Exposes training data from `vn.get_training_data()` as searchable memory (via `search_saved_correct_tool_uses` tool)
 - Optionally allows saving new training data (via `save_question_tool_args` tool - admin only)
 - Maintains your existing database connection and training data

+The adapter only bridges Python-side `VannaBase` behavior into the Agent tool system.
+The Flask server, Legacy `/api/v0/*` HTTP API, and V2 WebSocket endpoint have been removed; migrate HTTP clients to FastAPI SSE or polling.

 **Pros:**
 - ✅ Minimal code changes